April 12, 2022 By Debbie Schwartz

 - Essential Oil Diffuser: Believe it or not, dorm rooms do get stinky.
 While most dorms don’t allow candles, they do allow diffusers, which are a much safer way to scent a room.

 - Slippers: Slippers are great for college students, especially those in colder climates.
-They are great to slip on to go between their friends’ dorm rooms.
+They are easy to slip on to go between their friends’ dorm rooms.

 - New Backpack: A new backpack – especially one that fits their new laptop – is essential for any soon-to-be college freshmen.